This Sunday in Worship from Pastor Darren:

 United Methodist Women

-Please Bring Soup Mix Jars to Church for Recycling
+Please Bring Soup Mix Jars to Church for Reuse

-You may return empty soup mix glass jars, rings, canning lids, etc. to the church.
+You may return empty soup mix glass jars, rings, canning lids, etc. to the church for reuse.
 Simply leave them on the west entry counter or in the recycle paper container by the Meridian Street doors.
-We believe in recycling to help the environment.
-Glass jars take at least 1 million years to decompose.
-Also, it will increase our ability to help more missions by decreasing our cost to buy new jars.
-The glass jars are easily sterilized and able to be reused.
+This will help keep these items out of landfills, and save our circles money.